Heatblur-Simulations/f-4e-manual/src/dcs/controls.md

 ### Pilot

-THe pilot should focus at binding the major flight controls, as well as combat relevant switches.
+The pilot should focus at binding the major flight controls, as well as combat relevant switches.

 #### Flight Controls